Baby Temperament and Sleep Series: Intensity

 Baby Temperament – Intensity

 Your baby or toddler’s intensity is how strongly he emotionally reacts to something.
 This could be in a good way or a bad way.
 Because high-intensity babies react strongly, that means they can be squealing loudly with joy or crying loudly because they are wet.
 There are babies who barely squeak when they are “crying” and then there are those who scream like you are chopping their arm off.
 I have a LOT of experience with the screaming kind, unfortunately.
-Both my boys were (and still are) screamers and what I would call high-intensity (my first more than my second…so far).
+Both my boys were (and still are) screamers and what I would call high-intensity.

 Many people will tell new parents to “put your baby down before he is asleep from birth” and you won’t have any sleep problems.
-Now, if you have the squeaker, this might be really good advice and I certainly encourage new parents to at least try it.
-But, if you have a screamer, that just isn’t realistic and frustrates those of us that simply can’t take this advice.
-I am sure there are many parents who simply feel like I made a mistake not doing this from birth, but we all must realize our babies all do not react the same and most new parents aren’t going to let their newborn scream for even 2 minutes from birth!
+Now, if you have the squeaker, this might be really good advice.
+I certainly encourage all new parents to at least try it.
+But, if you have a high-intensity baby, that just isn’t realistic and will likely frustrate those of us who simply can’t take this advice.
+We all must realize our babies all do not react the same and most new parents aren’t going to let their newborn scream for even 2 minutes from birth!
 I know I wasn’t willing to.

-From birth, both my boys reacted very strongly to things they were upset about whether it was being hungry or too hot (my first son screamed in the car because the car seat would heat him up too much and we’d have a jacket on him because it was winter, until we learned better), tired (especially tired!), over-stimulated, etc. When my son was about 2 1/2 I finally learned where “don’t cry over spilled milk” came from because when he’d spill his milk when he was learning to drink from a cup, he’d start screaming!
+From birth, both my boys reacted very strongly to things they were upset about whether it was being hungry or too hot.
+(My first son screamed in the car because the car seat would heat him up too much.
+We’d have a jacket on him because it was winter, until we learned better.)
+My boys would also scream when tired, over-stimulated, etc. When my son was about 2 1/2 I finally learned where “don’t cry over spilled milk” came from because when he’d spill his milk when he was learning to drink from a cup, he’d start screaming!
 I finally had to use that saying and really mean it!
 Ha!

 Baby Sleep and Intensity

-As always, there is a wide spectrum between low-intensity and high-intensity and we would all probably have a different opinion about what is low and what is high.
-Once you know your baby’s temperament and intensity level, you can take it into consideration when you choose how to help her get more sleep.
+As always, there is a wide spectrum between low-intensity and high-intensity.
+Additionally, we would all have different opinions about what is low and what is high.
+Once you know your baby’s intensity level, take it into consideration when you choose how to help them sleep.
 You may or may not want to use cry it out to help your baby sleep, but once you know more about your baby’s temperament, that can help us come up with a plan that will be the best fit.

 The Baby Sleep Site® is a participant in the Amazon Services LLC Associates Program and other product affiliate programs.
 If you click on a product link and make a purchase, The Baby Sleep Site® may (but not always) receive a small commission from the company selling the product, but will not affect your purchase price.
 We only recommend products that we believe are quality products and are good for our readers.